Immunological and Microbiological Responses of Rainbow Trout to Dietary Cottonseed Meal and Organic Acids

 Abstract

-Background: Use of plant-based feeds is increasing in aquaculture industry.
-But these diets have negative effects on fish, which must be addressed.
-Organic acids showed benefits in plant-based feed in aquaculture.
+Background: The use of plant-based feeds is increasing in the aquaculture industry.
+However, these diets have negative effects on fish, which must be addressed.
+Organic acids (OA) showed benefits in plant-based feed in aquaculture.

-Objective: The aim of this project was to investigate the effect of adding cottonseed meal and a mixture of organic acids to the diet on blood immunity indices, histopathology, and gut microbial population in rainbow trout.
+Objectives: This project aimed to investigate the effect of adding cottonseed (CS) meal and a mixture of OA to the diet on blood immunity indices, histopathology, and gut microbial population in rainbow trout.

-Methods: To this end, six treatments consisting of six dietary formulations with three replications were designed in a 3 × 2 factorial arrangement.
-In this design, two levels of cottonseed meal (0% and 15%) and three levels of the organic acid mixture (a mixture of lactic acid, citric acid, and potassium sorbate in equal proportions) at 0%, 0.5%, and 1% were added to the diet.
-A total of 270 rainbow trout with an average weight of 0.14 ± 0.35 g were stored in 18 aquariums containing 40 L of water, with a density of 15 fish per aquarium.
-The aforementioned diets were provided to the fish for eight weeks at a daily rate of 3 to 4% of their biomass.
-After eight weeks of rearing, blood and liver samples were collected from all treatments.
+Methods: To this end, 6 treatments consisting of 6 dietary formulations with 3 replications were designed in a 3×2 factorial arrangement.
+In this design, two levels of CS meal (0% and 15%) and three levels of the organic acid mixture (a mixture of lactic acid, citric acid, and potassium sorbate in equal proportions) at 0%, 0.5%, and 1% were added to the diet.
+A total of 270 rainbow trout with an Mean±SD weight of 0.14±0.35 g were stored in 18 aquariums containing 40 L of water, with a density of 15 fish per aquarium.
+The diets mentioned above were provided to the fish for 8 weeks at a daily rate of 3% to 4% of their biomass.
+After 8 weeks of rearing, blood and liver samples were collected from all treatments.

-Results: Cottonseed meal and organic acids had no significant effect on white blood cells, total immunoglobulin levels, or intestinal histology.
-Cottonseed meal did not significantly affect lysozyme, complement, total protein, albumin, or plasma globulin; however, the organic acids led to a significant increase in these parameters.
-The addition of cottonseed meal increased lactic acid bacteria and Vibrio sp. in the fish's gut but did not affect the total number of gut bacteria.
-Organic acids resulted in a decrease in total bacteria and Vibrio abundance while increasing lactic acid bacteria abundance in the gut.
+Results: CS meal and OA had no significant effect on white blood cells, total immunoglobulin levels, or intestinal histology.
+CS meal did not significantly affect lysozyme, complement, total protein, albumin, or plasma globulin.
+However, the OA led to a significant increase in these parameters.
+The addition of CS meal increased lactic acid bacteria (LAB) and Vibrio sp. in the fish’s gut but did not affect the total number of gut bacteria.
+OA resulted in a decrease in total bacteria and Vibrio abundance while increasing LAB abundance in the gut.

-Conclusion: In conclusion, adding 15% cottonseed meal to the diet of rainbow trout does not impact blood immune responses or intestinal tissue structure.
-However, it leads to an increase in both beneficial (lactic acid bacteria) and harmful (Vibrio sp.) gut populations.
-On the other hand, adding organic acids effectively addresses this issue by increasing lactic acid bacteria populations and decreasing Vibrio sp. populations.
-Furthermore, regardless of the addition of cottonseed meal to the diet, incorporating organic acids improves innate immune parameters in the blood.
+Conclusion: In conclusion, adding 15% CS meal to the diet of rainbow trout does not impact blood immune responses or intestinal tissue structure.
+However, it increased both beneficial (lactic acid bacteria) and harmful (Vibrio sp.) gut populations.
+On the other hand, adding OA effectively addresses this issue by increasing LAB populations and decreasing Vibrio sp. population.
+Furthermore, regardless of the addition of CS meal to the diet, incorporating OA improves innate immune parameters in the blood.

 Keywords